Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Introduction

-In Japan, more than 2000 seismological observatories are in operation and have monitoring and recording the waveform is continuous for over 20 years.
-In recent years, data obtained from vibrometers installed in buildings and utilities such as facilities for electricity, gas, and water, as well as accelerometers built into smartphones are beginning to be recognized as potential resources for next-generation seismic research.
+In Japan, more than 2000 seismological observatories are in operation and have been monitoring and recording the waveform is continuous for over 20 years.
+In recent years, data obtained from vibrometers installed in buildings and utilities such as facilities for electricity, gas, and water, as well as accelerometers built into smartphones are beginning to be recognized as potential resources for next-generation seismic research \citep{allen2020myshake}.
 In that case, the available observation sites will explosively increase, and it is unreasonable to use all data obtained by all available observation sites.
 Prior to the advent of the earthquake super-big data era, it is essential to design an observation point selection algorithm that selects data to be used according to the purpose.
-The importance of sensor selection/placement is beginning to be recognized in the context of seismology. \citet{steinberg2003optimal} consider the network configurations that maximize the precision of the source localization based on the statistical theory of the optimal design of experiment \citep{atkinson2007optimum}. \citet{hardt1994design} developed a method to design optimum networks for aftershock recordings based on the technique of simulated annealing \citep{kirkpatrick1983optimization}.
-This method determined the optimum network configuration that minimizes the error of the linearized earthquake location problem based on the D-optimality criterion and was extended by \citet{kraft2013optimization}. \citet{muir2022wavefield} investigated an optimal design strategy for improving the frequency of mixed distributed acoustic sensing network and point sensor deployments for wavefield reconstruction.
-They treated the problem of deciding the best locations for point sensors given a fixed distributed acoustic sensing network and optimized the network sensitivity by promoting the incoherence of measurements.
+The importance of sensor selection/placement is beginning to be recognized in the context of seismology. \citet{steinberg2003optimal} consider the network configurations that maximise the precision of the source localisation based on the statistical theory of the optimal design of experiment \citep{atkinson2007optimum}. \citet{hardt1994design} developed a method to design optimum networks for aftershock recordings based on the technique of simulated annealing \citep{kirkpatrick1983optimization}.
+This method determined the optimal network configuration that minimises the error of the linearised earthquake location problem based on the D-optimality criterion and was extended by \citet{kraft2013optimization}. \citet{muir2022wavefield} investigated an optimal design strategy for improving the frequency of mixed distributed acoustic sensing network and point sensor deployments for wavefield reconstruction.
+They solved the problem of deciding the best locations for point sensors given a fixed distributed acoustic sensing network and optimised the network sensitivity by promoting the incoherence of measurements.